- Prayer and Worship

-During the Gospel acclamation, a deacon asks for a blessing from the priest celebrant (or, in the absence of a deacon, a concelebrating priest from a bishop) (175, 212).
-Otherwise the priest (or a concelebrant) prepares himself to proclaim the Gospel by a silent prayer (132, 212).
+During the Gospel acclamation, a deacon asks for a blessing from the priest celebrant.
+In the absence of a deacon, a concelebrating priest only asks for a blessing if a bishop is presiding (175, 212).
+Otherwise the priest (or a concelebrant) prepares himself to proclaim the Gospel by offering a prayer quietly (132, 212).

 After each of the readings and the homily, a period of silence is appropriate (45, 56).

 After the Gospel proclamation, the priest celebrant preaches the Homily (66).
 He may do this standing at the chair, at the ambo, or at some other suitable place (136).

 After a period of silence, all stand for the Profession of Faith (67-68, 137), begun by the priest (or, if sung, by the cantor or choir).

 Then, at the chair, the priest celebrant introduces the Universal Prayer (or Prayer of the Faithful) by inviting the people to pray (71, 138).
 (5) The deacon, or in his absence, another minister, announces the intentions from the ambo or another suitable place (71, 138, 309), and the priest celebrant concludes the Prayer of the Faithful with a prayer (71, 138).
 After the concluding prayer to the Prayer of the Faithful all sit (139)